Frosty reception: Mum takes baker to Disputes Tribunal over 21st birthday cake

-A mum who was so upset by the look of her daughter's 21st birthday cake has taken the cake maker to the Disputes Tribunal.
+A mum, who was left upset by the look of her daughter's 21st birthday cake, has taken the cake maker to the Disputes Tribunal.

 The cake's major fault?